Straub v. BMT by Todd

 Straub v.
 BMT by Todd was a 1994 case of the Indiana Supreme Court which, in a 4–1 decision, ruled that a custodial parent cannot bargain away a child's right to financial support even with a pre-sexual intercourse contract.
 Justice Roger Owen DeBruler dissented, arguing that a transfer of one's child support obligations to another party (assuming that the other party is actually capable of paying the other share of child support in another's place, that is) should be viewed as being permissible just like a transfer of one's liability for negligence through liability insurance is permissible (again, assuming that the other party can actually pay this in another's place).

 Background

 In 1986, elementary school teachers Francine Todd and Edward Straub engaged in a romantic relationship with a sexual component.
 In December 1986, Francine Todd informed Edward Straub of her desire to have a child without getting married.
-Edward Straub, a divorcee with five previous children, was reluctant to impregnate Todd, but changed his mind once she threatened to break off their relationship.
+Edward Straub, who already had five children with his previous wife, was reluctant to impregnate Todd, but changed his mind once she threatened to break off their relationship.
 So, Straub and Todd had a pre-sex agreement, in Todd's handwriting, not to seek child support from Straub for any resulting pregnancy, after which point Straub impregnated Todd through sexual intercourse, resulting in the birth of their daughter B.M.T.
 On January 7, 1991, Todd sued to have Straub be listed as B.M.T.'s father and to force Straub to pay child support for B.M.T.